I've always been better with plants than people . . .

-Eustacia Rose is a professor of botanical toxicology who lives alone in London with only her extensive collection of poisonous plants for company.
+Eustacia Rose is a Professor of Botanical Toxicology who lives alone in London with only her extensive collection of poisonous plants for company.
 She tends to her garden with meticulous care.
 Her life is quiet.
-Every day she follows a strict routine, because if she becomes careless, death is a viable risk.
 Her schedule never changes.
 Until the day she hears a scream and the temptation to investigate proves irresistible.

-Through her telescope, Eustacia Rose is drawn into the life of an extraordinarily beautiful neighbor, Simone, and she begins to keep a detailed account of this young enigmatic woman’s daily life.
-Eustacia Rose soon gives her male visitors the nomenclature of a poisonous plant according to the toxic effect they have on her.
+Through her telescope, Professor Rose is drawn into the life of an extraordinarily beautiful neighbour, Simone, and nicknames the men who visit her after poisonous plants according to the toxic effect they have on Simone.
 But who are these four men?
-Why does Eustacia Rose recognize one of them?
-And why are Simone’s lips having such an unsettling effect on her?
+And why does Eustacia Rose recognize one of them?

 ENGLISH (World) | Black & White Publishing